 - cold brew – you can use cold brew coffee or strongly brewed drip coffee if you don’t have an espresso machine at home.

-- zero-proof spirit - you can use an alcohol-free spirit in place of the water in this recipe.
+- zero-proof spirit – you can use an alcohol-free spirit in place of the water in this Italian mocktail.
 Nowadays, there are many options on the market for non-alcoholic spirits like zero-proof vodka, rum, and gin.
 You can even use a non-alcoholic coffee liqueur!

 - frozen – freeze your espresso into espresso ice cubes, then blend all the ingredients in a blender for a frosty, alcohol-free beverage.